shm-dsgn/virtual-dice/README.md

 # virtual-dice
-A virtual dice site in case you lost the real one.
+A virtual dice site in case you have lost the real one.